AXIS A1610 Network Door Controller

 For how to configure your device, see AXIS Camera Station user manual or third-party solutions.

-The device interface
+The web interface

-To reach the device interface, type the device’s IP address in a web browser.
+To reach the device’s web interface, type the device’s IP address in a web browser.

 Note

 Support for the features and settings described in this section varies between devices.
+This icon indicates that the feature or setting is only available in some devices.

 Show or hide the main menu.